Ukraine Says Behind Railway Blast In Southwest Russia - UrduPoint

 The incident is the latest in a string of explosions targeting Russia's rail network, which Kyiv says Moscow uses to move troops and equipment for its invasion of Ukraine.

-Russia was using the railway line to transport ammunition from a plant in the town of Chapayevsk, it said.
+It said Russia was using the railway line to transport ammunition from a plant in the town of Chapayevsk, and that the damage would put it out of service for "a long time".

-"Given the nature of the damage to the railway bridge, its use will not be possible for a long time," it added.

-Russia's railway operator announced earlier that "an intervention by non-authorised persons" had caused the incident but said that no-one had been injured.

-"Rail traffic is suspended for the moment at this section," it said.

-"An explosive device damaged a pillar on a rail bridge" over the Chapaevka river, Russia's official TASS agency quoted a source in the rescue services as saying.
+"An explosive device damaged a pillar on a rail bridge" over the Chapayevka river, Russia's official TASS agency quoted a source in the rescue services as saying.

+Traffic on the line was suspended following the attack but later restored, Russian news agencies reported.

+Russia's railway operator said "an intervention by non-authorised persons" caused the incident, and that no-one had been injured.

 Recent Stories